openapi-processor/openapi-processor-spring/docs/index.md

 It is useful in an API first approach where you API is explicitly defined and documented with OpenAPI before it gets implemented.

-The generatr generates java interfaces based on the endpoint description of the API and simple POJO classes for parameter or response objects defined in th API.
+The processor generates java interfaces based on the endpoint description of the API and simple POJO classes for parameter or response objects defined in th API.
 It is **your** task to create the controller classes that implement the interfaces.